From Russia’s Far East to South Korea. Back to real Asia. Nevertheless, a travel thru a country rather unusual to us.

 A few km outside town there’s another cultural village.
 Not as famous as Hahoe; but also perfectly organised.
 Nonetheless, as Korea’s sights are pretty scarce we have to see Yangdong.

 To recover from all these highlights an excellent Sushi dinner in town.
-Also to balance the worst Korean dinner we ever had in this country the evening before.
+Also to balance the worst Korean dinner we ever had in this country the preceeding evening.
 To avoid this experience simply don’t follow beloved Lonely Planet’s hot tip: Even don’t think about going to the Pyeongjang – Cold Buckweat Noodle House.

 There’s still more to see in the Gyeongju area: Bulguk-sa temple.
 1 of the very few 1s that survived Japanese occupation during WW II.